frankyeh/Practicum/dT.md

 - use template as the tracking framework.

 For each patient, run the following:
-1. Run QSDR reconstructions on all SRC files.
+1. Run QSDR reconstructions on baseline and followup SRC files.
 2. Export FA maps from all scans.
 3. Open the template FIB file and [Slices][Inser Other Images]=the exported FA maps of the first and second scan.
 4. Specify metrics at [Step T3c: Options][Tracking Parameters][Differential Tracking] and run differential fiber tracking.